palmergroupUH/Order_Parameters_Library/README.md

-# A usable and efficient order parameter library for condense matter analysis
+# An easy-to-use, efficient and customizable order parameter library for soft condense matter system analysis

 ## Features: